University of Wisconsin

 Board Certification

-• Internal or family medicine: Board certified in primary specialty, Board eligible in subspecialty
+• Board certified in primary specialty or Board eligible in primary specialty and actively pursuing certification

 • Have required Education Commission for Foreign Medical Graduate (ECFMG) documentation